-I am a formal semanticist, with interfacing interests in pragmatics, typology, syntax and cognitive science.
+I am a formal semanticist and fieldworker, with interfacing interests in pragmatics, typology, syntax and cognitive science.

 My primary interests lie in exploring how human beings compute complexity in meaning and structure, using formal mathematical and logical tools.
-My specific research topics so far have included modality (epistemic and deontic), evidentiality (nominal and propositional), questions (wh-, polar, biased, embedded, concealed) and question particles, discourse particles, embedding and complementation, disjunction, and negative polarity items.
+I am most interested in formulating rigorous theoretical models that can handle empirical diversity.
+My specific research topics so far have included modality (epistemic and deontic), evidentiality (nominal and propositional), questions (wh-, polar, biased, embedded, concealed) and question particles, discourse particles, lexical semantics of verbs/verb roots/the semantics of affixation (morpho-semantics interface), embedding and complementation, disjunction, and negative polarity items.
 I am also very interested in how typology and semantics interact and inform us about underlying universals in human linguistic systems.

-My main empirical focus is South Asian languages, although recent joint work has focused on Romanian, Oromo, and Cantonese.
-Most of my data is gathered through virtual/irl native speaker surveys or onsite fieldwork.
+My main empirical focus is South Asian languages, especially on indigenous, endangered and underresourced languages in the South Asian linguistic area.
+Recent joint work has also focused on Romanian, Oromo, and Cantonese.
+Most of my data is gathered through semantic fieldwork on site or through virtual native speaker interviews and surveys.

-For parts of Fall 2022, I was in the field in Meghalaya, India, studying modality and complementation in the very understudied Austro-Asiatic (Mon-Khmer branch) language, Khasi, funded by the NSF.
+Since Fall 2022-present, I have been in the field (Meghalaya, northern Bengal, etc) studying modality and complementation in Khasi, (Chungli) Ao, Adi, Lepcha, Meiteilon, Assamese, Nepali, funded by the NSF.

 I was recently awarded the National Science Foundation CAREER grant for my 2022-2027 research project Theory, Fieldwork, and Typology: A Semantic/Pragmatic Triad in Underrepresented Linguistic Systems, within the NSF Division Of Behavioral and Cognitive Sciences.